Learning Resources, Inc. v. Trump: Tariff repayments

-The impact of the ruling, if upheld by the Supreme Court, is unclear, as it would threaten the basis of the trade deals made with other countries, and there could be extensive litigation from companies seeking recovery of the tariffs they had paid the government since the onset of the tariffs.
-The fate of the estimated $90 billion in tariffs collected by September 2025 is also unclear if the Supreme Court rules against Trump, whether some or all of the tariffs would be repaid to importers.
+The impact of ruling against the tariffs might threaten the basis of the trade deals made with other countries, and there could be extensive litigation from companies seeking recovery of the tariffs they had paid the government since the onset of the tariffs.
 At least one scholar noted in Lawfare that "[c]ourts have long recognized that when duties or tariffs are later invalidated, the government cannot lawfully retain those amounts."
+The Congressional Research Service reported that the Treasury Department would be required to pay back unliquidated duties from the IEEPA tariffs, while liquidated duty would require legal actions to recover.